 Our trainers provide Worker Protection Standard Pesticide Safety Education to farmworkers.
 This service is free to both the farmworker and the grower.
 Growers enjoy the benefit of fulfilling their legal obligation to train workers with EPA approved curriculum and are provided documentation for their records.
 Workers receive interactive training by trainers who are knowledgeable of farmworker’s needs in a language they know.

-For more information, contact Levy Schroeder, Director of Health & Safety Programs
+For more information, contact Melanie Forti, Director of Health & Safety Programs